open-quantum-safe/liboqs-go/README.md

 ## Pre-requisites

-liboqs-go depends on the [liboqs](https://github.com/open-quantum-safe/liboqs) C library; liboqs master branch must first be compiled as a UNIX/Linux/macOS library, see the liboqs [specific platform building instructions](https://github.com/open-quantum-safe/liboqs#quickstart).
+liboqs-go depends on the [liboqs](https://github.com/open-quantum-safe/liboqs) C library; liboqs master branch must first be compiled as a UNIX/Linux/macOS library, see the building instructions [below](https://github.com/open-quantum-safe/liboqs-go#runningbuilding).

 In addition, we assume you have access to: